Albury - North

 PROFILE FAQ

-Albury - North has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Albury - North has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 31 projects that are expected to impact the area.
-Notable projects include the Glenroy Aboriginal Affordable Housing Project, Hume Retirement Resort - Unit 193 (Lot 712) Dwelling & Garage, Lavington Swim Centre Redevelopment, and Albury Wodonga Regional Hospital Redevelopment.
-The following list details those projects likely to be most relevant.
+Thirty-one projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Glenroy Aboriginal Affordable Housing Project, Hume Retirement Resort - Unit 193 (Lot 712) Dwelling & Garage, Lavington Swim Centre Redevelopment, and Albury Wodonga Regional Hospital Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.